microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-kpi.md

 Data from the following tables are used to calculate the *Gross Profit MTD*:
 - Value Entry

 ---
-### Cost Amount

-The *Cost Amount* represents the total cost of goods sold incured by a location within a specific time period.

-**Formula**

-*Cost Amount* is the the total cost of all sales value entries from the location for the selected timeframe.

-**Data Sources**

-Data from the following tables are used to calculate the *Cost Amount*:
-- Value Entry
-- Sales Line

----
-### Gross Profit

-The *Gross Profit* shows the difference between the sales revenue and the cost of goods sold for a location within a specifict time period.

-**Formula**

-*Gross Profit* = Sales Amount - (Cost Amount + Cost Amount Non-Inv)

-**Data Sources**

-Data from the following tables are used to calculate the *Gross Profit*:
-- Value Entry
-- Sales Line

----
-### Gross Profit Margin

-The *Gross Profit Margin* shows the gross profit as a percentage over the sales amount.

-**Formula**

-*Gross Profit Margin* = (Gross Profit / Sales Amount) x 100

-**Data Sources**

-Data from the following tables are used to calculate the *Gross Profit Margin*:
-- Value Entry
-- Sales Line

----
 ### Moving Annual Total (MAT)